 10/24/16 -Jack makes more progress every day.
 They disconnected a suction tube (called a water seal) today.

-10/25/16 - Jack's chest tubes have been removed and in place of the last one removed, they have replaced it with a one-way pneumatic valve.
+10/25/16 - Jack's chest tubes have been removed and in place of the last one removed, they inserted a one-way pneumatic valve.
 When the air leak seals, they will remove the valve.

-10/25/16 - Good news; Jack has been discharged from the hospital and is staying at the Thornton house with me.
+10/25/16 - Good news; Jack has been discharged from the hospital and is staying at the Thornton (Meso) house where I have been staying during his hospitalization .
 It is good that he can be so close to the hospital while we wait for the air leak to stop; We have an appointment with the surgeon on November 7, 2016.

 11/3/16 - Thursday: Not a lot of news to report, but Jack has been improving each day at the Thornton house .
 We had an appointment Wednesday to check the chest tube drain and it looks good.
 The fluid has lessened and so have the air bubbles which both are good signs.
 Jack walked a couple of blocks with me today; that is great progress.!